 Caisson foundations mainly have two major shapes and other combinations of other shapes.

 - Basic Shape

 - Combination of Basic Shape Basic Shape:

-The main function of caisson foundation is to make space for easy construction of foundation under water.
+The main function of the caisson foundation is to make space for the easy construction of a foundation underwater.

 Following are the types of caisson used,

 - Open Caisson

 - Box Caisson